defold/doc/docs/en/manuals/collection-factory.md

 `collectionfactory.create()` returns the identities of the spawned game objects as a table.
 The table keys map the hash of the collection-local id of each object to the runtime id of each object:

 ::: sidenote
-The parent-child relationship between "bean" and "shield" is *not* reflected in the returned table.
+The parent-child relationship between `bean` and `shield` is *not* reflected in the returned table.
 This relation only exist in the runtime scene-graph, i.e. how objects are transformed together.
 Re-parenting an object never changes its id.
 :::

 ```lua